gedwards7371/AER201-Microcontroller/README.md

 ###PortHigh.c
 - Will set certain pins high on keypress (for rapid prototyping purposes)

-###PWM.c
-- Functions to configure and use built-in PWM (suitable for large frequencies)

 ###MachineConfig.c
 - Configures PIC ports, interrupts, timers, and clock speed